eulersson/taconez/docs/2-rpi-sound-setup.md

 ### Persisting Audio Volume Levels

-First we need to disable a feature called **flat volumes** that will mess with the rest of volumes when you change a particular one.
+First we need to disable a feature called **flat volumes** on the PulseAudio daemon (`/etc/pulse/daemon.conf`) that will mess with the rest of volumes when you change a particular one.

 > **flat-volumes** scales the device-volume with the volume of the "loudest"
 > application.
 For example, raising the VoIP call volume will raise the hardware volume